carltheperson/advanced-js-objects/chapters/chapter-4.md

 #### Trap return type

 The expected return type of a trap will also match that of the corresponding `Reflect` method.
-The `Reflect.has` method returns a Boolean, which means the trap called `has` should also return a Boolean.
+The `Reflect.has` method returns a boolean which means that the trap called `has` should also return a boolean.

 #### Proxy targets

-Initializing a proxy also requires another Object called the *target*.
+Initializing a proxy also requires another object called the *target*.
 This will serve as a fallback.
 If an internal method isn’t implemented in your proxy handler, it will call the internal method on the target instead.
 The target is also passed to every trap as the first argument.

 The below diagram shows a proxy that has traps for 3 internal methods.
 As you can see, the internal methods without traps default to the target.